Program Design

 In the summer between the first and second years of the program, you are expected to engage in an experience, such as an internship, international design study, or community service, outside of the classroom and apply what you have learned in the studio in a broader context.
 This professional development requirement is called Design@Large.

-In the final semester, you will develop and present a capstone project that represents the culmination of your intellectual and design journey in the program.
+In the final semester, you will develop and present a thesis project that represents the culmination of your intellectual journey in the program.

 Fall | Spring | |